Gäufelden: Rail

 Gäufelden is connected to the national railway network via the Stuttgart–Horb railway.
 The railway station is served every two hours by regional express trains to Singen (in the opposite direction to Stuttgart Hauptbahnhof), by regional trains to Freudenstadt Hauptbahnhof or Rottweil, which also share every two hours in Eutingen im Gäu, and by individual regional trains to Herrenberg (in the opposite direction to Bondorf (b Herrenberg)).
 In the evenings from Monday to Friday, a pair of trains on the line of the Karlsruhe Stadtbahn, which otherwise ends in Eutingen im Gäu, will also be tied through to Herrenberg, which also stops in Gäufelden.

 Bus transport

 In order to provide a connection to the line of the Stuttgart S-Bahn to Kirchheim unter Teck, which terminates in Herrenberg, Gäufelden is served hourly by buses in the direction of Herrenberg.

 Roads

 Gäufelden is located on several Landesstraßen and Kreisstraßen.

 History

 The municipality was founded July 1, 1971 by the voluntary merger of the previously independent villages of Nebringen, Öschelbronn and Tailfingen.

 Since then, the population has more than doubled.
 These three villages constitute "Ortsteile" (districts) of Gäufelden.
 Each district retains a Rathaus (town hall), but the administration is centralized in Öschelbronn.

+Nebringen

+The town was first mentioned in the 12th century.
+In 1382, it passed from the Counts Palatine of Tübingen to the County of Württemberg.
+Ecclesiastically, Nebringen originally belonged to the parish of Gültstein.
+It became an independent parish toward the end of the Middle Ages.
+With the Reformation, Nebringen became a branch parish of Tailfingen.
+A large number of Celtic graves containing rich grave goods have been excavated in Nebringen.
+The recovered grave items can be viewed at the Württemberg State Museum.

+Öschelbronn

+The town of Öschelbronn was established in 1824 by uniting Ober- and Unteröschelbronn.
+Between then and 1612, Oberöschelbronn was gradually acquired by Württemberg from the lords of Genkingen, Gültlingen, and others.
+The Bebenhausen Monastery purchased one-half of Unteröschelbronn from Friedrich von Enzberg and Peter Remp, a citizen of Reutlingen, between 1408 and 1413.
+After the Reformation, this region became part of Württemberg.